-Please read the HPCC operational policies, and click the "Agree" button at the bottom to certify that you comply with the policies.
+Please read the HPCC operational policies, and then click the "Agree" button at the bottom to certify that you agree to comply with the policies.

 User Contributed Software